Dr GM Preston

 II) The role of "plant pathogenicity" factors in mushroom pathogenic Pseudomonas and plant growth-promoting Pseudomonas

-plant interactions.
-For example, both plant pathogenic and plant growth promoting Pseudomonas
+For example, both plant pathogenic and plant growth-promoting Pseudomonas

-possess similar mechanisms to inject proteins into host cells.
-We are currently investigating whether these mechanisms are involved in plant colonisation, or whether they have alternative uses in bacterial interactions with plant-associated eukaryotes such as fungi, nematodes and amoebae.
+possess similar mechanisms to inject bacterial proteins into host cells.
+We are currently investigating whether these mechanisms are involved in plant colonisation and whether they have functions in bacterial interactions with plant-associated eukaryotes such as fungi, nematodes and amoebae.
 Research into Pseudomonas

 interactions with nematodes and fungi has uncovered novel mechanisms for inhibition of nematode predation and fungal growth, which we are studying in collaboration with Prof. J. Hodgkin (Dept. of Biochemistry, University of Oxford), Dr. David Studholme (University of Exeter), Dr. J. Leveau (UC-Davis), Dr. Pascale Frey-Klett (INRA-Nancy), Dr. David Guttman (University of Toronto).

 Dr. Preston is the Programme Director of the BBSRC-funded Interdisciplinary Bioscience DTP.
-Prospective graduate students may wish to consider applying for graduate study in the Department of Plant Sciences or to the Interdisciplinary Bioscience Doctoral Training Partnership, Life Science Interface Doctoral Training Centre or the Systems Biology Doctoral Training Centre.
+Prospective graduate students may wish to consider applying for graduate study in the Department of Plant Sciences or to the Interdisciplinary Bioscience Doctoral Training Partnership, Life Science Interface CDT, Systems Biology CDT or Synthetic Biology CDT.
 For further details please visit www.dtc.ox.ac.uk

 Preston Group Members